 Health & safety

-With guidance from public health experts, industry professionals, and our own COVID-19 Response Team, we have drafted an emergency response plan that includes precautions to mitigate the spread of disease, interventions should someone in our community become sick, and multiple contingencies for working and learning remotely.
+With guidance from public health experts, industry professionals, and our own COVID-19 Response Team, we have developed a reopening plan that includes precautions and requirements to mitigate the spread of disease, interventions should someone in our community become sick, and multiple contingencies for working and learning remotely.

 Answers to your frequently asked questions related to general health and safety are below.
 View the main Reopening NBSS page here.
 Full-Time and Continuing Education students should visit the Training & Education page for their FAQs, and School employees should visit the Working at NBSS page.
 For questions not addressed here, please contact email@example.com.

-- What is NBSS doing to protect the health of our community?
+- What else is NBSS doing to protect the health of our community?

 - How can I prevent COVID-19?

-- What happens if a member of the NBSS community becomes ill with COVID-19?
+- What happens if a member of the NBSS community tests positive for COVID-19?

 - What should I do if I'm sick?

-- I know someone who is self-isolating.
+- I am a close contact of someone who is under quarantine.
 Do I need to self-isolate too?